LLENN8/Virtual-Imouto-Misaka-Chan/README.md

 I am very lazy to design a gui app, so for now this is a rough look.
 I will focus more on exploring the NPL method later.

-Misaka Chan.png image used was created using AI Stable Diffusion. contact me if you have any objections, of course I will delete it.
+misaka.png image used was created using AI Stable Diffusion. contact me if you have any objections, of course I will delete it.